When Parents Don’t Agree

 Even when two parents are living together and family life is relatively positive, parents still tend to have different approaches when it comes to relating to the children.
 If you find you disagree with the other parent or authority in your child’s life, don’t lose hope.
 Work hard to do the right thing and hang in there.
 Your children need you, and your persistence will pay off in the end.
 It’s amazing how much power one parent has.
 Although your efforts may be thwarted sometimes, keep working hard at your parenting and your kids will be better for it.

 Children watch how you live.
 They’ll eventually have to make decisions about how they’re going to live their lives.
 The key is to talk about the reasons behind your rules and why you hold the convictions you do.
 Children eventually see those reasons and are often persuaded by them.

 The Bible has examples of the emphasis on one parent in a child’s life.
 Timothy is a great example.
 We know he had a father but his mother and grandmother seem to have had the primary influence in his life (2 Timothy 1:5)

-Kathy put it this way, “I used to give up because my husband wouldn’t support me even though I knew I was right.
+Kathy put it this way, “I used to give up because my husband wouldn’t support me.
 But I was seeing too many negative things happening so I decided to be more firm even without his support.
 I wish things were different in this area but I know that my kids need a mom who is going to be firm in order for them to make it in life.
 I’ve found renewed strength in knowing that what I’m doing is right and although my husband isn’t supportive, I take heart knowing that I’m pleasing God.”

 Differences Aren’t All Bad